 Sean Prive began working for Lomakatsi in the spring of 2016, serving as the organization’s Restoration Ecologist.
 Sean works closely with Lomakatsi’s technical staff, helping to integrate the best available science into restoration project design, practice and implementation.

-John serves as Lomakatsi’s Workforce Operations Manager, overseeing Restoration Crew Managers, workforce personnel and subcontractor activities.
+John serves as Lomakatsi’s Restoration Tachnician Supervisor, overseeing Restoration Crew Managers, workforce personnel and subcontractor activities.

 As the Lead Restoration Crew Manager, Braulio oversees all on-the-ground workforce personnel operations.
 Using his Spanish/English bi-lingual skills to direct operations, he serves as Lomakatsi’s cross cultural workforce liaison engaging Latino, Native American and Euro-American workers.